jl91939/sql_Rockbuster_Analysis/Advanced Queries.md

 # Query Examples.

-Below are some query examples that I created for this project that demonstrates a furthe and advanced knowledge of SQL.
+Below are some query examples that I created for this project that demonstrates a further and advanced knowledge of SQL.
 ___
 ## Joining Tables.
 ```